SrujanShetty0007/Triple-S/README.md

 │       │   │   └── previous-papers/
 │       └── [other-semesters]/
 ├── mobile-pdf-viewer/   # Mobile-friendly PDF viewer
+│   ├── pdf_viewer.html
+│   └── pdf_viewer.css
 ├── index.html           # Home page
 ├── about.html           # About page
 ├── feedback.html        # Feedback page
 ├── update_manifest.js   # Script to update PDF manifest
-└── README.md            # Project documentation
+├── update-website.bat   # Windows batch file to run update script └── README.md            # Project documentation
 ```

+## 🔧 How It Works

+1. **PDF Management**:
+   - PDFs are stored in a structured folder hierarchy by semester, subject, and type
+   - The `update_manifest.js` script scans this structure and generates a `manifest.json` file
+   - This manifest is used by the frontend to display available PDFs without hardcoding

+2. **Frontend Display**:
+   - The website loads the manifest.json file on startup
+   - JavaScript dynamically creates links to PDFs based on the manifest
+   - When a user clicks on a category, available PDFs are displayed in a modal

+3. **PDF Viewing**:
+   - Desktop: PDFs open in a new tab or the browser's built-in PDF viewer
+   - Mobile: PDFs open in the custom mobile-friendly PDF viewer

+4. **Contribution System**:
+   - Users can upload PDFs through the contribution form
+   - Uploads are sent to the administrator for review
+   - Approved materials are added to the repository and automatically appear on the site

 ## 🤝 Contributing